lwindolf/lzone-cheat-sheets/cheat-sheet/Languages/XPath.md

 ## Simple node selection

-Simple XPath expressions you can use a beginner
+Simple XPath expressions you can use as a beginner

     //article         # find all <article> tags
     //article/h1      # find all <h1> tags directly below an <article>